jyotirmayzamre/Colab/README.md

 # Colab - Real-Time Collaborative Text Editor

-A real-time collaborative text editor built with React, Django, and CodeMirror, featuring shared editing, rich text formatting, live cursors, comments, version control, and access management.
+A real-time collaborative text editor built with React, Django, and CodeMirror, featuring shared editing, live cursors, comments, version control, and access management.
 The project uses a custom 2D array based CRDT (Conflict-Free Replicated Data Type).

 This readme will be updated with more details soon!